SEPS: Semantic-enhanced Patch Slimming Framework for fine-grained cross-modal alignment: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-Following the standard protocols of two benchmarks~\citep{faghri2017vse++,zhang2022negative}, we systematically compare the retrieval performance of SEPS with recent state-of-the-art methods on Flickr30K and MS-COCO.
-Table~\ref{tab:comparison_results} details the feature encoders, input resolutions, and whether fine-grained alignment (FG) was adopted for each method.
-The performance of competing methods is reported directly from their original publications, supplementing with ensemble versions where necessary for comparison.
-Firstly, we introduce four SOTA cross-modal alignment methods: \begin{itemize}[leftmargin=*, labelsep=0.5em, itemsep=0.25em] \item \textbf{CHAN~\citep{pan2023fine}:} Applies a hard-coded selection strategy atop the foundational fine-grained alignment SCAN~\citep{lee2018stacked}, retaining the maximum cross-attention alignment scores. \item \textbf{LAPS~\citep{fu2024linguistic}:} A fine-grained approach that prunes redundant patches under language guidance, followed by semantic and spatial calibration to enable sparse, bidirectional patch–word alignment. \item \textbf{AVSE~\citep{liu2025asymmetric}:} A coarse-grained approach that constructs multi-view global image embeddings via radial-biased sampling and performs Asymmetric Embedding Optimal Matching (AEOM) for global alignment. \item \textbf{D2S-VSE~\citep{liu2025aligning}:} A coarse-grained approach that leverages dense-to-sparse distillation with dense captions generated by a multimodal large language model (MLLM) to align cross-modal information capacity, and conducts retrieval via global embedding similarity. \end{itemize} The quantitative results in Table~\ref{tab:comparison_results} confirm that our SEPS framework sets a new state-of-the-art across all evaluated settings.
-The core advantage of our framework lies in its ability to dramatically improve text-image retrieval accuracy in large-scale, complex scenes through enhancing textual modal semantic representations and reducing the semantic gap between image and text modalities.
-Specifically, our approach strengthens the discriminative power of textual features while establishing more precise cross-modal correspondences, enabling better semantic alignment in heterogeneous visual-linguistic spaces.
-This superiority is most evident on the challenging MS-COCO 5K dataset, where SEPS, using the ViT-Base-224 model, achieves a substantial improvement of 13.8\% in Image-to-Text R@1 and a massive 27.2\% in Text-to-Image R@1 compared to the strongest competitor, D2S-VSE.
-These targeted accuracy gains contribute to an overall rSum improvement of 71.3\%.
-A consistent performance boost is also observed across all backbones on the Flickr30K dataset, demonstrating the robustness of our approach.
+Following the standard protocols of two benchmarks~\citep{faghri2017vse++,zhang2022negative}, we systematically compared the retrieval performance of SEPS with recent state-of-the-art methods on Flickr30K and MS-COCO.
+Table~\ref{tab:comparison_results} detailed the feature encoders, input resolutions, and whether fine-grained alignment (FG) was adopted for each method.
+The performance of competing methods was reported directly from their original publications, supplementing with ensemble versions where necessary for comparison.
+Firstly, we introduce three SOTA cross-modal alignment methods: \begin{itemize}[leftmargin=*, labelsep=0.25em, itemsep=0.25em] \item \textbf{LAPS~\citep{fu2024linguistic}:} A fine-grained approach that prunes redundant patches under language guidance, followed by semantic and spatial calibration to enable sparse, bidirectional patch–word alignment. \item \textbf{AVSE~\citep{liu2025asymmetric}:} A coarse-grained approach that constructs multi-view global image embeddings via radial-biased sampling and performs Asymmetric Embedding Optimal Matching (AEOM) for global alignment. \item \textbf{D2S-VSE~\citep{liu2025aligning}:} A coarse-grained approach that leverages dense-to-sparse distillation with dense captions generated by a multimodal large language model (MLLM) to align cross-modal information capacity, and conducts retrieval via global embedding similarity. \end{itemize}